-The impact of significant mergers among our customers on our business is likely to be unclear until sometime after such transactions are completed.
+The impact of significant mergers among our customers on our business is likely to be unclear until sometime after such transactions are completed, which may take a year or more.
 After a consolidation occurs, a customer may choose to reduce the number of vendors from which it purchases equipment and may choose one of our competitors as its preferred vendor.
 There can be no assurance that we will continue to supply equipment to the surviving communications service provider after a business combination is completed.